Course Placement Information

 - The multiple-choice portions of the tests are not timed.

 - Students may use scrap paper and a pencil for math calculations.
-Calculators are not permitted on the test.
+Calculators, phones, or translators are not permitted on the test.
 Some questions provide a calculator within the ACCUPLACER system that may be used.

 Where to find preparation materials for the placement test:

 There are numerous websites that contain practice tests and information to help "brush up" on your skills.